-- You do not need to do anything to start a Level 2 appeal.
-Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 5.4 of this chapter for more information about Level 2 appeals. - For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
+□You do not need to do anything to start a Level 2 appeal.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. □See Section 5.4 of this chapter for more information about Level 2 appeals. □For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
 Part D appeals are discussed further in Section 6 of this chapter.
 If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes).

-Section 4.2 How to get help when you are asking for a coverage decision or making an appeal

-Here are resources if you decide to ask for any kind of coverage decision or appeal a decision:

-- You can call us at Customer Service. - You can get free help from your State Health Insurance Assistance Program. - Your doctor can make a request for you.
-If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
-Please call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.) - For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
-If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. - For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
-If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal. - You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - If you want a friend, relative, or another person to be your representative, call Customer Service and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf .)
-The form gives that person permission to act on your behalf.
-It must be signed by you and by the person who you would like to act on your behalf.
-You must give us a copy of the signed form.

-- While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
-If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
-If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal. - You also have the right to hire a lawyer.
-You may contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
-There are also groups that will give you free legal services if you qualify.
+Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Here are resource es if you decide to ask for any kind of coverage decision or appeal a decision: □You can call : us at Customer Service. □You can get f ree help from your State Health Insurance Assistance Program. will need to be "Appointment can make a request for you.
+If your doctor helps with an appeal past Level 2, they appointed as your representative.
+Please call Customer Service and ask for the tof Representative" form.
+(The form is also available on Medicare's website at y/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
+Il care or Part B prescription drugs, your doctor can request a coverage decision appeal on your behalf.
+If your appeal is denied at Level 1, it will be automatically to Level 2. decision or prescription drugs, your doctor or other prescriber can request a coverage a Level 1 appeal on your behalf.
+If your Level 1 appeal is denied your doctor or can request a Level 2 appeal. someone to act on your behalf.
+If you want to, you can name another person to your "representative" to ask for a coverage decision or make an appeal. - a friend, relative, or another person to be your representative, call Customer d ask for the "Appointment of Representative" form.
+(The form is also available on website at gives that p gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
+The form person permission to act on your behalf.
+It must be signed by you and by the you would like to act on your behalf.
+You must give us a copy of the signed form. review unti your appea request wil an accept an appeal request without the form, we cannot begin or complete our we receive it.
+If we do not receive the form within 44 calendar days after receiving a request (our deadline for making a decision on your appeal), your appeal be dismissed.
+If this happens, we will send you a written notice explaining your the independent review organization to review our decision to dismiss your a lawyer from e the right to hire a lawyer.
+You may contact your own lawyer, or get the name of your local bar association or other referral service.
+There are also groups that will legal services if you qualify.
 However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.